Authentication Vulnerability Practical

 Accept: text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,image/apng,*/*;q=0.8,application/signed-exchange;v=b3;q=0.9

-X-Forwarded-For: 192.168.10.Β§80Β§
+X-Forwarded-For: 192.168.10.§80§

 username=ar&password=§§

-There we can again set the Payload Type Number for payload position 1 and Payload Type simple list for Payload Position 2 and load the password list from the lab and start the attack.
-This time we can filter result from the status code because successful login has a 302 status code and following that we can brute force the username and password.
+and load the password list from the lab and start the attack.
+This time we can filter result from the status code because successful login has a 302

 Lab #6: Broken brute-force protection, IP block